Ep. #621: Bill Barr, Andrew Sullivan, Rep. Nancy Mace

 Yeah, okay.

 They're not watching anyway.
+No, they're not.

-It's not hard to do, and it's a fucking funny show, so what's the problem?
+The ones who are know who that is.
+But I would like people to get educated, but it's not hard to do, and it's a fucking funny show, so what's the problem?

 And 20 Republicans, and he's a very conservative guy.

+He was not conservative enough for 20 of your colleagues.
 And they made him agree to all these concessions where he has no power.

 Well, for 200 years pre-Pelosi, that was the precedent.

 That went on for a long time before all of this.
+The whole party had to get behind getting rid of him.

 Now one person can.

 In other words, what I'm saying is these 20 people, that's the real speaker of the house.
+They can make him do anything they want.

 Is that not true?
+It's a problem.

-I would call myself more of a a centrist, right-up center on many policies, where we'll have the opportunity to say, hey, this is wrong.
+I would call myself more of a centrist, right of center on many policies, where we'll have the opportunity to say, hey, this is wrong.
+And I've been one of those voices.

-I've been a strong, outspoken voice for a long time, particularly during the speaker's vote.
+I've been a strong, outspoken voice for a long time, particularly during the Speaker's vote.

 Some of those 20 were literally sending out fundraising emails every time they voted against Kevin McCarthy.

-They took a, like two years ago, they took a constitutional process, hijacked it for political gain, for money, for power, for seats on committees, for committee gavels and chairmanships and those sorts of things.
+They took a, like, like two years ago, they took a constitutional process, hijacked it for political gain, for money, for power, for seats on committees, for committee gavels and chairmanships and those sorts of things.

+But here's the thing.
 We hit, I hate to start the season off with something so unsexy as the debt ceiling.

 But it does and will affect your savings, right?

-What's interesting is you talked about the most conservative and the least conservative.
+What's interesting is you talked about about the most conservative and the least conservative.
+For me, the word conservative literally means conserving things.

+You're supposed to be the grown-ups, the responsible people.
 But the more conservative, quote-unquote, you get in that party, the crazier you are, the more reckless you are, the more radical you are.

 These people are not interested in governing.
+They're interested in destroying.

 They do not have a positive agenda.

-They're perfectly prepared to take this country to the fiscal brink, to destroy
+They're perfectly prepared to take this country to the fiscal brink, to destroy this economy, economy.
+To make a little point,

-this economy, to make a little point.
+to make a little point for people.

 They win by losing every time.
+Again, that's the point.

 Kids, if you're not following.